Wiki · Concept · Last reviewed June 25, 2026

 A verifiable credential, or VC, is a structured digital credential whose authorship and integrity can be checked by a verifier.
 The W3C Verifiable Credentials Data Model v2.0 became a W3C Recommendation on May 15, 2025.
 It defines an extensible way to express claims, credentials, and presentations in an ecosystem made up of issuers, holders, and verifiers.

-A VC can help a verifier check who issued a claim, whether the credential has been altered, and whether it is still usable.
-It does not prove that the issuer is trustworthy, that the claim is fair, or that the verifier has a legitimate reason to ask for it.
+A VC can help a verifier check who issued a claim, whether the credential has been altered, and whether it is still usable under the verifier's policy.
+It does not prove that the issuer is trustworthy, that the underlying claim is true or fair, that the holder is the rightful presenter, or that the verifier has a legitimate reason to ask for it.

 Roles and Objects